ESGF/esgf-ansible/README.md

 ansible --help
 ```

-It is recommended that users use the verbose flag `-v[v...]`, where each additonal `v` adds more output.
+It is recommended that users use the verbose flag `-v[v...]`, where each additional `v` adds more output.

 #### SSH Authentication
 Ansible assumes the use of keys for ssh authentication.
 It provides `--ask-pass` and `-u [user]` to ssh via password authentication.
 For escalated privileges, if sshing as a non-root user, `--ask-become-pass` is used to prompt for a sudo password.